 Hold the nozzle of the spray 8-12 inches away from the boots and make sure to keep your face away.
 Gently spray one to two times on the top of your boots and spread the layer evenly.
 Based on your waterproofing needs, apply a second coat after drying.

 Silicone polymer sprays need to be applied once a month or if your shoes are about to be subjected to heavy amounts of moisture.

 Acrylic Co-Polymer Spray

-A stronger and much better alternative to Silicone Polymer Spray is Acrylic Co-Polymer Spray.
-It follows the same principles of applications and precautions as that of silicon spray, with the difference that these sprays are almost impenetrable to external moisture and also allow the leather to retain its breathable nature.
+A stronger and a much better alternative to Silicone Polymer Spray is Acrylic Co-Polymer Spray.
+It follows the same principles of applications and precautions as that of silicon spray, with the difference that these sprays are almost impenetrable to external moisture and also allows the leather to retain its breathable nature.

 Creams & Pastes

 There are special creams available that are waterproof one of them being Lanolin.
 This has been a traditional waterproofing applicant and the Lanolin cream is extracted from sheep’s wool oil.

 When cooled, Lanolin attains a cream-like texture and consistency that can be used for applying on leather work boots.
 The soft and creamy textured Lanolin material is applied on the boot and spread with a cloth to make the leather waterproof.

 Since this is a natural oil derived cream, it is not recommended for man-made leather-like suede leather materials.
 This may be used for application each time you plan to tread with your leather boots on a wet surface.

 The same goes for pastes that are available in various brands and hold a cream-like consistency that is easy to spread and apply on the leather boot surface.
 Make sure that your leather boots are clean & dry and rub it across all the zones of the boot that need thorough waterproofing.
 You can use a cloth to apply and spread the paste across the shoe.